david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 - --input_meta_graph model.ckpt.meta

-   - Specifies the model input file
+   - Specifies the model input file.

 - --batch 1

    - Explicitly sets the batch size to 1 because the example model has an input dimension of "-1".
 TensorFLow allows "-1" as a variable indicating "to be filled in later", however the Model Optimizer requires explicit information for the optimization process.

 - --output "ModCosh/Activation_8/softmax_output"

-   - The full name of the final output layer of the model
+   - The full name of the final output layer of the model.

 - --extensions $CLWS/cl_cosh/user_mo_extensions

-   - Location of the extractor and operation extensions for the custom layer to be used by the Model Optimizer during model extraction and optimization
+   - Location of the extractor and operation extensions for the custom layer to be used by the Model Optimizer during model extraction and optimization.

 - --output_dir $CLWS/cl_ext_cosh

-   - Location to write the output IR files
+   - Location to write the output IR files.

    To create the model IR files that will include the *cosh* custom layer, we run the commands: